DigonIO/pypermission/docs/docs/quick_start.md

 `RoleService`, `SubjectService`, and `PolicyService`.
 These services are accessible through the main RBAC class, which provides a unified interface for managing Roles, Subjects, and Policies.
 The examples below demonstrates basic usage.

-Create a _user_ and an _admin_ Role create a relation so that the _admin_ Role inherits all permissions of the _user_ Role and potential ascendant Permissions.
+Create a _user_ and an _admin_ Role and create a relation such that the _admin_ Role inherits all permissions of the _user_ Role and potential ascendant Permissions.

 ``` python
 from pypermission import RBAC